Building Resilient Communities – Ecology, Equality, and Workplace Democracy

 Construire des communautés résilientes – L’écologie, l’égalité et la démocratie au travail

-This is the theme for the CWCF 2019 Conference, which will take place in Tatamagouche, NS from October 24th – 26th, in conjunction with CoopZone.
+This is the theme for the CWCF 2019 Conference, which took take place in Tatamagouche, NS from October 24th – 26th, in conjunction with CoopZone.

 As with all businesses, the climate crisis presents a challenge for worker co-ops.
 Unlike with many other businesses, however, it is one that worker co-ops are well-positioned to respond to because of their roots in their communities, voluntary and open membership, and democratic structure.
 The impacts of climate change pose disproportionate risks for historically marginalized groups.
 But developing a green economy by growing and strengthening the worker co-op movement also helps to empower people with the prospect of new employment opportunities, more livable communities, and more control over their labour.
 Through following sustainable practices and/or working directly in the green economy to help address the climate crisis as well as building equality and democracy in the workplace, worker co-ops can help transform our world to a better economy, society, and environment for everyone.

-In addition to covering this important theme at the Conference, there will be a Worker Co-op Intensive session, workshops on topics of practical interest, and great networking opportunities.
+In addition to covering this important theme at the Conference, there was a Worker Co-op Intensive session, workshops on topics of practical interest, and great networking opportunities.

 Below are some of the presentations from the conference: